9003 Weston Pkwy.

 “One of the things I have enjoyed most about working at the Lucy Daniels School is watching the preschool and kindergarten students' social and emotional transformations over the course of their time here.
 It is especially rewarding for me to see them grow into elementary school students and to join them in reflecting on their emotional growth over the years.”

-Fletcher White has been a teacher in the Early Intervention Program since 2010.
+Fletcher White has been a teacher in the Early School since 2010.
 She graduated from Arizona State University with a B.A. in Psychology and a minor in Family Studies.
 She will became a Certified Psychoanalytic Educator in October 2014.
 Throughout her time at the Center, Ms. White has taught preschool, kindergarten, first grade, and the elementary school art class.